lucianoayres/taco/README.md

 ### Arguments 📝

-Taco can be used with a list of directory paths to specify which directories to process.
-Additionally, several command-line options allow you to customize its behavior.
+Taco can be used with or without specifying directory paths, offering flexibility in how you select directories to process.
+When directory paths are provided, only those paths will be processed.
+Without specified paths, Taco will process all subdirectories in the current directory.

-#### Usage Example:
+#### Usage Examples:

 ```bash
 taco /path/to/dir1 /path/to/dir2